seekrit

 Request lifecycle

-1. A request arrives at the API worker with a credential — a Stytch session JWT, a service token, or (locally) a dev-user header.
+1. A request arrives at the API worker with a credential — a Stytch session JWT (web), a CLI session (a signed-in human at a terminal), or a service token (machines).

-2. Auth middleware resolves the actor (a user or a service token) and, for org-scoped routes, checks membership and role.
+2. Auth middleware resolves the actor (a user — whether from a browser session or a CLI session — or a service token) and, for org-scoped routes, checks membership and role.

-3. The handler reads or writes ciphertext in D1.
-It never handles plaintext secrets.
+3. The handler reads or writes ciphertext in Postgres.
+It never handles plaintext secrets — including the ciphertext of a value that references another secret, which the client expands after decrypting.

-4. Any mutating action (and secret reads) writes an entry to the append-only audit log before the response returns.
+4. Any mutating action writes an entry to the append-only audit log before the response returns.
+High-volume environment resolves are metered for usage/billing instead of audited per call (denied resolves are still audited).

 Authentication

-• Web — Stytch B2B sign-in (Google/GitHub OAuth discovery).
+• Web — Stytch B2B sign-in (Google/GitHub OAuth discovery, or email/password discovery).
 The browser holds the session; its JWT is sent as a bearer token and verified by the API against Stytch's JWKS (cached in KV).
+The auth method is opaque to the API — every method yields the same session JWT, so nothing server-side changes per method.

-• CLI / machines — service tokens (skt_…) sent as bearer tokens.
+• CLI / machines (unattended) — service tokens (skt_…) sent as bearer tokens.

 The first time a valid session proves access to a Stytch organization, seekrit provisions the matching org and membership just-in-time.